 While hardly a religious propaganda piece by any means (I realize I may have painted that picture rather poorly), The Hoodlum Saint nevertheless reflects a time in filmmaking when that God fellow still mattered to both the public and Hollywood (the latter of which was, of course, more inflicted upon them by the Hays Office more than anything).
 It would be absolutely inconceivable for a film from this time to feature an increasingly heartless man of flesh and blood forsake all of those who love him in order to pursue his own rapacity (these days, we still have such cretins dropping the title of Mr. Kite as a means to gather a faithful, mindless flock ‒ the only difference now is that they’re running for President), so Terry must sink or swim.

-Fortunately, William Powell ‒ who had long stopped playing such characters by the time this film was made ‒ is more than capable of making a slightly unsavory character truly likeable, which helps The Hoodlum Saint sail along fairly smoothly.
+Fortunately, William Powell ‒ who had long stopped playing such characters by the time this film was made ‒ is more than capable of making a slightly unsavory character truly likable, which helps The Hoodlum Saint sail along fairly smoothly.
 Likewise, damsels Williams and Lansbury do their respective parts justice; the latter performer no doubt taking notes on how to play it shady for her future performance in The Manchurian Candidate.
-Will Wright, Byron Foulger, Dwayne Hickman, and Snub Pollard are among some of the film's familiar, uncredited faces who pop up (sometimes just for a second) in this (rather rightfully) forgotten flick from director Norman Taurog; this being one of several Taurog titles to hit DVD via the Warner Archive Collection.
+Will Wright, Byron Foulger, Dwayne Hickman, and Snub Pollard are among some of the film’s familiar, uncredited faces who pop up (sometimes just for a second) in this (rather rightfully) forgotten flick from director Norman Taurog; this being one of several Taurog titles to hit DVD via the Warner Archive Collection.

 The Warner Archive digs this MGM rarity out from the vault for its first ever home video release, and the transfer is nothing short of lovely (something that is probably attributable to the fact nobody ever bothering to look at the film, which failed to make its money back at the box office), and is presented in its original 1.37:1 Academy aspect ratio.
 A fine mono soundtrack accompanies, and a fairly long-winded trailer is also included on this Manufactured-on-Demand release.